 Signs of millipede damage include the stripping of the outer layers of a young plant stem and irregular damage to leaves.
-This article suggests the following control measures against millipedes:
+There are some things you can try against millipedes:

-- Remove as much garden debris as possible to diminish food and areas of shelter.
+- Keep your garden clean to diminish food and areas of shelter.

 PsyllidsPsyllids are small sap sucking insects up to 4 mm in size and resemble miniature cicadas.
 They attack various crops including potato, carrot, citrus, pear, apple, gum trees, wattles, lillipilly and tomato.
 Each psyllid species feeds on a specific group of plants.
 They do the damage by sucking plant juices and excrete honeydew on which sooty mould grows.
 Some psyllid bugs use the honeydew to build a protective covering called lerp.